mariodavid/mariodavid.github.io/_posts/2016-03-11-cuba-apps-on-cloud-foundry.md

 <div style="margin-top:-75px">&nbsp;</div>

 So when comparing it to a PaaS, you don't have to care about this stuff anymore.
-In fact you are even not able to care about this stuff (just to keep in mind).
-The only thing you have to tell your environment is the runtime that you want to use for your application.
+In fact you are even not able to care about this stuff.
+The only thing you have to and can tell your PaaS environment is the runtime that you want to use for your application.
+In Cloud Foundry these environments are called [buildpacks](http://docs.cloudfoundry.org/buildpacks/).

 To get a sense of how that looks like, let's move to Cloud Foundry and try to deploy a CUBA app on this platform.